HPE CEO Meg Whitman: Heres to a More Connected Future

 The UN predicts that 66 percent of the worlds population will live in cities by 2050, placing massive strains on infrastructure and resources.
 But cities around the worldfrom London to Goyang are already investing in technologies to cope with the influx.

-Sensors, data and analytics are being used to reduce traffic and energy consumption, improve public safety and air quality, and protect the elderly.
+Sensors, data and analytics are being used to reduce traffic and energy consumption, improve public safety and air quality, and protect the ageing.
 These investments will not only give citizens more control over the services they want and need, they may even serve as an economic stimulus.
 One study suggests that IoT will add 322 billion to the U.K. economy by 2020.

 Some research that suggests nearly half of all U.S. jobs could be automated in the next two decades.
 And, its not just manufacturing jobs that will be automated.
 If youve seen the trailer for the new movie Passengers, youve seen that bartenders can be automated, too.